Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 + Using Azure PowerShell, `Remove-AzResourceGroup -Name resourceGroupName`.
 + Using the CLI, `az group delete --name resourceGroupName`.

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.

-+ Compare and contrast the Azure Load Balancer with the Azure Application Gateway.
-Help me decide in which scenarios I should use each product.
-+ What tools are available to troubleshoot connections to an Azure Load Balancer?
-+ What are the basic steps for configuring the Azure Application Gateway?
-Provide a high-level checklist.
-+ Create a table highlighting three Azure load balancing solutions.
-For each solution show supported protocols, routing policies, session affinity, and TLS offloading.

 ## Learn more with self-paced training